-2. COMMANDER and MENTOR MUST SIGN and a copy of the completed worksheet will be maintained by the unit motorcycle mentor in the Soldiers rider packet/file.
-This is inspectable item.
-MSF BRC Completion Date: MSF Card#: 16 Hour Mentor Rider Training Completion Date: Start Mileage____End MSF ERC/BRC-11/ARC Completion Date: MSF Card#: MSF MSRC/ARC Completion Date:MSF Card#: Dirt Bike/ATV Training Completion Date: MSF or State Approved Three-Wheel Rider Course Completion Date: Card# Notes: SM Acknowledge of the evaluation: understand and will comply with the Motorcycle Safety Program progressive training and Personal Protective Equipment requirements.
-Signature Date Command Recommendation Based on careful consideration and evaluation, it has been determined that Rank: is within compliance of Army and Fort Sill Training requirements and is approved to ride their motorcycle/dirtbike/ATV...
-Commander Signature Date: Motorcycle Mentor Signature Date: Based on careful consideration and evaluation, it has been determined that Rank: will require additional training to operate a motorcycle/dirt bike/ATV safely and be re-evaluated in 90 days.
+2. COMMANDER and MENTOR MUST SIGN and a copy of the completed worksheet will be maintained by the unit motorcycle mentor in the Soldier's rider packet/file.
+This is an inspectable item MSF BRC Completion Date: MSF Card #: 8 Hour Mentor Rider Training Completion Date: Start Mileage End MSF ERC/BRC-II/ARC Completion Date: MSF Card #: MSF MSRC/ARC Completion Date:

+MSF Card #: Dirt Bike/ATV Training Completion Date: MSF or State Approved Three-Wheel Rider Course Completion Date: Card# SM Acknowledgement of this evaluation: I understand and will comply with the Motorcycle Safety Program's progressive training and personal protective equipment requirements.
+Signature Date Command Recommendation Based on careful consideration and evaluation, it has been determined that Rank: Name: is within compliance of Army and Fort Sill training requirements and is approved to ride their motorcycle/dirt bike/ATV.
+Date Commander Signature Motorcycle Mentor Signature Date Based on careful consideration and evaluation, it has been determined that Rank: will require additional training to operate a Name: motorcycle/dirt bike/ATV safely and be re-evaluated in 90 days.